DilsherB/LeaderBoard/README.md

 To install this project in your local machine use

 > npm i
+> To build webpack bundle file run the following command:
+> npm run build

 ### Usage

+> To run the project just type the follwing after above command
 > npm start

 <!-- AUTHORS -->